‘It might be difficult to convince yourself to venture outside of the house itself, but the grounds beg to be explored’

 The Tamar runs through the grounds and the hotel is a member of Endsleigh Fishing Club, with six beats on eight miles of riverbank.
 Guests can fly fish for sea trout, brown trout and grayling, and enjoy some of the best salmon fishing in England.
 There’s a ghillie to show the ropes or give you tips (01822 610876 endsleigh-fishing-club.com).
 The responsibility to have a licence is that of the angler.
 Licences must be obtained before fishing from www.gov.uk/get-a-fishing-

-HMR Sporting runs the shoot at Endsleigh, offering exceptional drives around the edge of the estate.
-All shoot days are run from the hotel.
+Endsleigh Sporting Club runs the shoot at Endsleigh, offering exceptional drives around the nearly 2000 acre estate.
+Famous for birds that are shot in Devon and picked in Cornwall, Endsleigh Shoot has built a reputation for presenting high, fast and challenging birds.
+Shoot days are typically run from the hotel with hospitality throughout the day provided from the excellent catering team.
 The steep wooded banks and long sweeping valleys provide the ideal topography for testing high bird shooting, with many teams well and truly beaten by the famous Swiss Cottage and Hatchery drives.
-With typical bags of 500 birds in October and November and 300-500 birds in December and January, Endsleigh’s 30 shoot days are in high demand.
-(07557 687 424 huntshamsporting.com/the-
+Endsleigh’s small number of shoot days are in high demand – you can discuss availability with Scott via 07792297664 or firstname.lastname@example.org.
+You will find more information on the shoot via their website www.endsleigh-shoot.co.uk

 At 3.30pm each afternoon we serve just-baked scones, quenelles of clotted cream and strawberry jam, cakes and finger sandwiches.
 When the comforting whiff of wood smoke lures you back to the house – it’s the highlight of everyday.

 Tavistock is about fifteen minutes away from the hotel and is a lovely little market town on the edge of the moors.
-No.13 Ladies Fashions (01822 618188 no13tavistock.co.uk), Country Cheeses (01822 615035 countrycheeses.co.uk) and the Cornish Arms (01822 612145 thecornisharmstavistock.co.uk) are all worth a visit.
+Country Cheeses (01822 615035 countrycheeses.co.uk) and the Cornish Arms (01822 612145 thecornisharmstavistock.co.uk) are all worth a visit.
 The are weekly art and farmers markets are especially good for present shopping.

 Fifteen minutes in the other direction is Coombeshead Farm.
 An idyllic farmhouse close to Launceston.
 Tom Adams (Pitt Cue London) and April Bloomfield (The Spotted Pig New York) run the restaurant together with a strong porcine theme.
 It wonderfully showcases what can be achieved when farmer, grower and cook work side by side (01566 782 009 coombesheadfarm.co.uk).